Disney Fans Complain Company Is ‘Whitewashing’ Its History In Removing ‘Song Of The South’ From Disney+

 The Walt Disney Company is facing accusations of “whitewashing” is history by refusing to release the 1946 film Song of the South on its new streaming service, Disney+.
 Also removed from the service is a scene in 1941’s Dumbo involving a character in blackface.

-As Yahoo Entertainment reports, at least two reputable entertainment websites confirmed in the past week that Disney’s new streaming service, which for $7 per month offers users almost the entirety of the company’s movie and TV catalog, with two notable exceptions.
+As Yahoo Entertainment reports, at least two reputable entertainment websites confirmed in the past week that Disney’s new streaming service, which costs $7 per month, offers users almost the entirety of the company’s movie and TV catalog, with two notable exceptions.
 Those exceptions are, depending on whom you ask, either unfortunate reminders of a different time in the country’s (and the company’s) history that are best forgotten, or works of art intended for public consumption that should be left as-is.

 Song of the South